Skip to navigation Skip to content

 In order for eligible customers to receive Age Pension from the earliest possible date they must submit a complete claim with all required supporting documentation.

-Note: different processes apply for customers in vulnerable circumstances; see Intent to claim and vulnerable customers.
+Note: different processes apply for customers in vulnerable circumstances; see Intent to claim for vulnerable customers.

 If the customer also wants to claim the Pension Bonus, document clearly that they accepted or rejected a FIS appointment.